davidyoucm/projects/README.md

 This repository contains all of my programming projects as of 20 Sep 2020.

-### Academic Projects
+### Academic Projects (AP)

 1. Lending Club Risk Analysis
    - **Language**: Python
-   - **Overview**: Analysed the data of over 42,000 Lending Club customers and developed classification models to predict whether borrowers would default on their loans
+   - **Overview**: Analysed the data of over 42,000 LendingClub customers and developed classification models to predict whether borrowers would default on their loans
    - **Primary skills**: data pre-processing, data visualisation, machine learning, model selection
    - **Completed in:** 2019
    - **Grade Received**: A